CI/CD for Design: Catching AI Slop Before It Ships

 sailop hook install

-sailop check ./src --max-score 50 --staged-onlyThe --staged-only flag checks only files that are about to be committed, keeping the hook fast.
+sailop check ./src --max-score 50 --staged-only--staged-only checks just the files about to be committed, so the hook adds a fraction of a second instead of rescanning ./src.

 // package.json